pikvm/pikvm/README.md

 * **Easy to build - For the v0 variant**
   A ready-to-use OS that can be created just by running `make build` and installed to an SD-card using `make install`.
 The hardware can be made in half an hour and without soldering.
 * **The widest hardware support**
-  There are many ways to build a Pi-KVM.
+  There are many ways to build a PiKVM.
 Video capture devices can be attached using the CSI-2 or USB interfaces.
 Raspberry Pi models 2, 3, 4, or ZeroW may be used.
-Any combination of hardware is supported, and Pi-KVM implements the maximum possible set of features.
+Any combination of hardware is supported, and PiKVM implements the maximum possible set of features.
 * **Very low latency**
   ~100 milliseconds of video latency.
 This is the smallest delay of all existing solutions.
 * **Extra lightweight and fancy Web UI**
   No weird proprietary clients.
 No ugly Java applets.
-Just use your favorite browser to connect to the Pi-KVM.
+Just use your favorite browser to connect to the PiKVM.
 No flash plugins either!
 * **Keyboard and mouse**
   Mouse usage works directly in the browser.
 The keyboard emulator supports displaying the state of the keyboard LEDs.
 * **Mass Storage Drive**
-  On the Raspberry Pi 4 and ZeroW, Pi-KVM can emulate a virtual CD-ROM or Flash Drive.
+  On the Raspberry Pi 4 and ZeroW, PiKVM can emulate a virtual CD-ROM or Flash Drive.
 A live image can be uploaded to boot the attached server.
 * **ATX power management**
   With a very simple circuit that can be assembled on a breadboard, the power button of the attached server can be controlled using the ATX button headers on the motherboard.
 * **Security**
-  Pi-KVM can be opened to the Internet and no one will get access without the password.
+  PiKVM can be opened to the Internet and no one will get access without the password.
 SSL is used to protect traffic from being intercepted by third parties.
 * **Local monitoring**
-  Pi-KVM monitors the health of the Raspberry Pi board and will warn you if it's too hot or is not receiving enough power.
+  PiKVM monitors the health of the Raspberry Pi board and will warn you if it's too hot or is not receiving enough power.
 * **GPIO management**
   You can control GPIO and USB relays via the web interface.
 The extensible interface allows you to make anything out of it.

 ## Production-ready
 * **Linux-based embedded OS**
-  The Pi-KVM OS is based on [Arch Linux ARM](https://archlinuxarm.org) and can be customized for any needs.
+  The PiKVM OS is based on [Arch Linux ARM](https://archlinuxarm.org) and can be customized for any needs.
 Thousands of pre-built binary packages are at your service and can be updated with a single command!
 * **Read-only filesystem**
   By default the OS runs in read-only mode, as an embedded system should.
 This prevents damage to the memory card due to a sudden power outage.
 * **VNC server**